 About Linda’s Logo.
 Linda has used this signature since she was a student in collage.
 It is a combination of her initials that she did as a child.
 Her maiden name is DiGiovanni hence the D in the logo.

 My art is an expression of how I see the world sometimes with precision and other times with pure color.
 I paint not just what I see but how I feel about a subject.
 Photos are many times my starting point but seldom the ending.
 Someone once asked me why my painting did not look just like the photo I was painting from.
 My answer is the painting is how I feel about the subject not a copy of the photo.

 I love to play with color.
 Whether it is in a landscape or an abstract, color is the most important aspect of my paintings.
 My art like my garden is a hodgepodge of color and shapes.
 I love color and revel in the way that nature blends color without the apparent need of theory or rules.
 I find great challenges in playing one color against another or seeing how many ways I can use the same color in a painting.

-After years of painting in oils and acrylics I have begun to play with watercolors and mixed media.
+After years of painting in oils I have begun to play with watercolors, acrylics and mixed media.
 I am finding that I can let myself go and not worry about the subject of the artwork but concentrate on the design and colors.
 I find blending the real and the abstract fascinating.
 My practical self is no longer looking over my shoulder and saying “That doesn’t look like a tree to me.”
 If the design is good it no longer matters what inspiration I started with.
-The end product is what gives me pleasure and a sense of accomplishment whether it is a precise image, an abstract or something in between.
+The end product is what gives me pleasure and a sense of accomplishment whether it is a realistic image, an abstract or something in between.